fbacchella/mod_log_net/README.md

  * `name`: it can be used to override the value name
  * `format`: the value will be formatted according to format, using printf rules.
 The format string must contains one and only one occurence of %s that will be substituted by the value.
- * `encoding`: the value is converted using iconv, the default encoding used is ASCII.
+ * `encoding`: The input encoding for this value, the output encoding is the one given in the `LognetEncoding` configuration.
+The default value is ASCII.
 Invalid characters are replaced with a '?'.

 # Using it with logstash